Plump DJs

-Plump DJs are an English dance music duo consisting of Lee Rous and Andy Gardner, considered to be early pioneers of the breakbeat genre in the late 1990s.
-Throughout the 2000s, they have been very prolific creatively, releasing many celebrated underground singles, albums compilations.
-Also remixing the records of well-known dance music mega stars such as deadmau5, Mark Ronson, Fatboy Slim, Orbital and the Stanton Warriors.
+Plump DJs are an English electronic music duo consisting of Lee Rous and Andy Gardner based in London.
+Considered to be early pioneers of the breakbeat genre in the late 1990s, they continued to be prolific, releasing celebrated underground singles, albums, and compilations, as well as remixing the records of musicians such as deadmau5, Mark Ronson, Fatboy Slim, Orbital and the Stanton Warriors.
 They cemented their international status through their 10-year residency at London's famous superclub Fabric, in a career that has taken the duo to the largest stages on all four corners of this earth to perform.

 Career

-1990–2003: Beginnings
+1998–2003: Beginnings

 Lee Rous and Andy Gardner met at proto-breakbeat label Freskanova in west London in the late 1990s.
 Gardner was making music with Matt Cantor from the Freestylers as part of Strike, and Rous was DJing at and promoting the Passenger nights in Kings Cross.

 Their first release together, "Plump Chunks"/"Electric Disco", came out on Finger Lickin' Records in 1999.
 When they released the A Plump Night Out album – basically a live DJ mix featuring their own original music – they began to achieve international fame.

 The Plump DJs were asked by dance music culture magazine Mixmag to mix their February 2001 cover CD, which they called Elastic Breaks.
 Soon after, in May, they released a two-CD mix compilation called Urban Underground and in February 2003 they produced the eighth album in the FabricLive series for the acclaimed London venue.

 Their artist album Eargasm was released in July 2003 and featured synthesizer pioneer Gary Numan and Lamb vocalist Louise Rhodes.
 They began a quarterly residency at Fabric, running their own Eargasm nights at the London club, and secured placings in the DJ magazine Top 100 DJs list and won a multiple Breakspoll awards.